Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 Helpers For User Interface Programming
 ======================================

-Some services have been defined, in ``myriad/src/user-interface``, in order to handle more easily interactions with the user, i.e. to provide a user interface.
+Some services have been defined, in ``Ceylan-Myriad/src/user-interface``, in order to handle more easily interactions with the user, i.e. to provide a user interface.

+..
+Note:: The user-interface services, as a whole, are currently *not* functional.
+A rewriting thereof as been started yet has not completed yet.

 Various Flavours of User Interfaces